DontTalkJustTravel

 The best way to experience Old San Juan:

-Both come from the same roots — Spanish, African, and Taíno — but evolved differently.
+Both come from similar roots — Spanish, African, and Taíno influences — but they evolved differently based on landscape, history, and local storytelling styles.

 FAQ